 At the time of this fresh rediscovery, modern science as we know it was only just beginning to take shape, resulting in a sort of renaissance for Shilajit.

-Scientists from all over Eurasia began to study this seemingly magical substance, coming up with many theories as to how it came to be, as well as confirming all the amazing health benefits that were already common knowledge to the folk people of these regions (more on that below).
+Scientists from all over Eurasia began to study this seemingly magical substance, coming up with many theories as to how it came to be, as well as researching all the amazing benefits that were already common knowledge to the folk people of these regions (more on that below).

 As more people started looking into it, they discovered that most high mountain peaks in the world offer a variation of this substance, including those in Norway, Africa, and South America.
 Today, some of the best data on the subject can be found within Russian and Indian literature.